 Longevity medicine focuses on preventing disease before symptoms appear by combining lifestyle medicine, metabolic health evaluation, preventive cardiology, advanced diagnostics, hormone assessment, and personalized prevention strategies.
 A preventive longevity clinic evaluates cardiovascular risk, body composition, metabolic health, and other early biomarkers to detect disease earlier and support long-term health and healthy aging.

-Most chronic diseases develop slowly over many years before symptoms appear.
 Heart disease, type 2 diabetes, metabolic syndrome, obesity, and cognitive decline often begin decades before a formal diagnosis is made.

 Longevity medicine focuses on identifying these early biological changes and addressing them before disease progresses.

-This approach integrates lifestyle medicine, metabolic health evaluation, preventive cardiology, advanced diagnostics, hormone assessment, and personalized prevention strategies designed to improve long-term health outcomes and healthspan.
+This approach integrates lifestyle medicine, metabolic health evaluation, preventive cardiology, advanced diagnostics, hormone assessment, and personalized prevention strategies designed to improve long-term outcomes and healthspan.

 At HormoneSynergy® Longevity Medicine in Portland and Lake Oswego, this model is grounded in Evidence-Based Preventive Longevity Medicine.